Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Forgiveness is the solution to the Five of Cups.
 If someone has disappointed you, find it within your heart to forgive them.
 Release yourself from disappointment.
 Consider if your expectations were too high or if your expectations were based in materialism.
 Give seven times more grace than you would anger.

 Hindsight is also a great teacher.
 You may need more space and time between you and your failures.
-This may help you to properly see them.
+This may help you to see them properly.
 Keep in mind the character on the card has already separated from their failures by a degree: they're standing away from the problems rather than clutching them.
 They're getting ready to turn to the two cups.

 When you are ready for new opportunities, they'll be there to greet you.
 The cups behind you are on pause and on your terms.
 When you're ready to shift your focus, you'll stop looking at what is in front of you.
 You'll stop focusing on the frustrations and simply look at what you have in stock.